Speech Pathology and Audiology

 Students who do not meet the general admission requirements or who have extensive undergraduate deficiencies may also choose to enroll as post-baccalaureate unclassified students until admission standards are met.
 Foreign students are not eligible for post-baccalaureate unclassified status.
 If an unclassified student completes the first 12 credit hours in SPA with a GPA of less than 3.0, no further registration will be permitted.

-Each student will have a preliminary conference with an advisor prior to initial enrollment in courses.
+Each student will have a preliminary conference with an adviser prior to initial enrollment in courses.
 This evaluation will include a thorough analysis of previous academic preparation to determine the plan of study, including the removal of undergraduate deficiencies if they exist.
 Recommendations concerning admission to candidacy for fully qualified students will be made at the end of the first semester of study.
-The student’s advisor will determine action to be taken in this regard.
+The student’s adviser will determine action to be taken in this regard.
 A general examination may be required upon completion of the first semester of study (minimum 12 credit hours).

 Both Plan A (thesis) and Plan B (non-thesis) are available for graduate study.
 The plan to be followed is determined by the student and his or her advisory committee.
 The decision is based upon the specific interests of the individual student and future educational and occupational objectives.